atmelino/JAT/README.md

 extract the file

+copy all files from deploy_bin to bin

-make the file run.sh executable
+make the script file SimpleIntegrator.sh executable (or any other script file you want to run)

+run the script